-If you’re thinking about learning how to fly you may be stuck wondering how to transport a paramotor.
-When you see how big a paramotor is you’ll probably think that you’ll need a van or a trailer, right?
-Well you’ll be surprised at how easy it really is to transport a paramotor even in the smallest of cars.
-Here’s how you do it..
+If you’re thinking about learning how to fly, you may be stuck wondering how to transport a paramotor.
+When you see how big a paramotor is, you’ll probably think that you’ll need a van or a trailer, right?
+Well, you’ll be surprised at how easy it really is to transport a paramotor, even in the smallest of cars.
+Here’s how you do it!

-You’ll find that the majority of paramotors will have a removable cage so you can transport them in small vehicles.
-You can also remove the propeller with just a few bolts to make them even smaller.
+You’ll find that the majority of paramotors will have a removable cage, so that you can transport them in very small vehicles.
+You can also remove the propeller with just a few bolts, this way you can make the paramotor even smaller.

 What about the fuel?

-If this sounds like something you wish to avoid, try some of the other options below..
+I learned to always stand the paramotor upright if possible.
+If this isn’t possible, then completely draining the fuel system and tank is essential.
+If this sounds like something you wish to avoid, then try some of the other options below..

 Transport a paramotor using a carry rack!

 I also bought myself a Thule carry rack that fits onto the tow bar.
 This is a really great option for those who wish to carry the paramotor outside of the vehicle, but it’s also really handy for times that you need the boot space for other things.

 Lots of pilots use this particular rack, it came highly recommended, and that’s why I ended up buying it.
 When it turned up, I was quite surprised with the quality of the rack.
 It’s tough, sturdy, and comes in at a decent price.
 It bolts straight onto your tow-bar in about 2 minutes, and once it’s on it won’t budge!